 PROJECT NAME: ADDRESS:

+Project Start Date: Project Anticipated End Date:

-The Developer Contact person
+The Developer(s) Contact person

 Phone number Email address

 The General Contractor(s) Contact person

 Phone number Email address

-Enterprises (MBE) when establishing c contracting or subcontracting emonstrate a good faith effort to utilize Minority Business ntracting opportunities for this project. emonstrate a good faith effort to solicit MBEs for contracting or all of the following means listed on page 3 of 3.
+agrees to demonstrate a good faith effort to utilize Minority Business Enterprises (MBE) when establishing contracting or subcontracting opportunities for this project.

+agrees to demonstrate a good faith effort to solicit MBEs for contracting or subcontracting opportunities for this project through any or all of the following means listed in this MBE Commitment Plan.

-etings and through tor the success of MBE participation (Awards vs. Payments) the quarterly payment reports submitted to the Community (DHCD) Office of Fair Practices (OFP).
+will monitor the success of MBE participation (Awards vs. Payments) on this project during progress meetings and through the quarterly payment reports submitted to the Department of Housing and Community Development (DHCD) Office of Fair Practices (OFP).

-I have reviewed this plan in its entire Enterprises (MBE) subcontracting of nonstrate good faith efforts to provide Minority Business project.
+I have reviewed this plan in its entirety and agree to demonstrate good faith efforts to provide Minority Business Enterprises (MBE) subcontracting opportunities on this project.

+The Developer(s) Signature

+Date

-Developers Signature Date General Contractors Signature Date
+General Contractor(s) Signature

+Date

-DHCD's MBE Liaison Date
+DHCD's MBE Liaison Signature

-Office of Fair Practices Minority Business Enterprise Program Requirements
+Minority Business Enterprise Program Requirements